 The person who never feels nervous about upcoming social gatherings is probably rarer than someone who feels anxious about them.
 Dating can be even scarier because it’s such a personal interaction.
 However, anxiety disorders aren’t simply a matter of “feeling anxious.”
 A person who doesn’t have any mental health conditions will feel nervous before or during a date but can push through it.
 The butterflies in their stomach typically vanish once they start conversing freely.

 People with social anxiety or generalized anxiety disorder often can’t push through their symptoms, even if they truly want to.
 These symptoms affect their daily lives, often causing them to skip out on social events due to intense fear, anxiety, or even physical issues like lightheadedness, nausea, or difficulty breathing.
 In some cases, anticipatory anxiety can be so severe that a person will avoid any situation that requires socialization.
-While the symptoms come and go—depending on various factors—their very presence makes meeting people, making friends, or dating quite difficult.
+While the symptoms come and go—depending on various factors—their very presence makes meeting people, making friends, or dating with anxiety quite difficult.

-Why Meeting Others is Important
+Why is Meeting Others Important?

 Because fighting against anxiety is often more of a struggle than giving in to it, some people wonder why they should even bother trying.
 This mindset is particularly common among individuals with multiple conditions that feed into each other, like depression and anxiety.

 While there are people who are perfectly happy being alone and may even benefit from it, we all need some socialization, whether with a love interest, close friend, or even a new acquaintance.
 Humans are innately social creatures.
 Our ability to communicate with each other is one of the key things that pushed us forward as a species, and our bodies actively encourage it.